 Open topic with navigation

-The following are the basic Synergy .NET development steps for Windows desktop and server applications.
-Most of these steps outline Visual Studio procedures, so see Visual Studio documentation for full information.
+The following are the basic Synergy .NET development steps for desktop and server applications for .NET Framework on Windows x86 or x64.
+Most of these steps outline Visual Studio procedures, so see Visual Studio documentation for more information.

 Use ClickOnce only for very simple deployments for Synergy .NET Windows desktop applications.
-ClickOnce deployment is not supported for Universal Windows Platform (UWP) applications or traditional Synergy.
+ClickOnce deployment is not supported for traditional Synergy application or .NET Core applications.